Randolfo Pacciardi: World War II

 Moving to Paris he founded a weekly magazine, La Giovine Italia (named after the Young Italy movement established by Giuseppe Mazzini in the 19th century).
 Between March and May 1938 he also held a round of lectures in the United States about anti-fascism, with the goal of raising funds for the Spanish Republic.

-Forced to flee by the German invasion of France, he and his wife finally managed to reach New York on 26 December 1941, after traveling through Algiers, Casablanca and Mexico with false documents.
+Forced to flee by the German invasion of France, he and his wife finally reached New York aboard the liner Serpa Pinto on 26 December 1941, after traveling through Algiers, Casablanca and Mexico with false documents.
 In the United States Pacciardi supported the unsuccessful efforts of the Italian-American Mazzini Society, of which he had been a member since its founding in 1939, to organize volunteer groups to take part in World War II on the Allied side.
-He also tried to contact Charles De Gaulle, by means of Pierre Mendès-France, to ask him to attach the prospective units to the Free French Forces.
+He also tried to contact Charles de Gaulle, via Pierre Mendès-France, to ask him to attach the prospective units to the Free French Forces.
 Plans for an Italian Legion however were seriously hampered by recruitment difficulties: the Mazzini Society couldn't count on the same base as De Gaulle, who enjoyed the loyalty of a part of the French military and controlled territory in some French colonies; nor it could hope to recruit most Italian Americans, who would be drafted in the US Armed Forces.
 Despite his growing dislike of Communism, during this time Pacciardi pursued a line of cooperation and unity between all anti-fascist forces, which was a cause of friction with the rest of the Society and ultimately prompted him to resign his membership.